bent254/decentralized_insurance_platform/README.md

 2. `GET /claims`: Get all insurance claims.
 3. `GET /claims/:id`: Get details of a specific claim by ID.
 4. `PUT /claims/:id/status`: Update the status of a specific claim.

-## Contributing

-Contributions to the Decentralized Insurance Platform project are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.
-For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.